ibm-cloud-docs/schematics/at-events.md

 ### Creating a workspace
 {: #at_analyze_wks}

-When you create your first workspace, the following events are created by a {{site.data.keyword.bpshort}} owned service ID and sent to {{site.data.keyword.at_full_notm}}.
+When you create your first workspace, the following events are sent to {{site.data.keyword.bpshort}} owned service ID and {{site.data.keyword.at_full_notm}}.
 {: shortdesc}

-When you manage a workspace, the following events are created by the {{site.data.keyword.bpshort}} service:
+When you manage a workspace, the {{site.data.keyword.bpshort}} service creates the following events:

-- An event with an action `schematics.instance.create`, when a first workspace is created.
+- An event `schematics.instance.create`, when a first workspace is created.
-- An event with an action `schematics.instance.update`, when a workspace is modified.
+- An event `schematics.instance.update`, when a workspace is modified.
-- An event with an action `schematics.instance.delete`, when a workspace is deleted.
+- An event `schematics.instance.delete`, when a workspace is deleted.

-The `initiatorId` of the request for these actions is set to a service ID that is owned by the {{site.data.keyword.bpshort}} service.
+The `initiatorId` of the request for these actions is set to a service ID where the {{site.data.keyword.bpshort}} service owns.

 In addition, when a workspace is created, more events are also generated:

-- Event with action `schematics.tag.attach` to report tagging of the workspace
+- Event `schematics.tag.attach` to report tagging of the workspace
-- Event with action `schematics.instance.create` to report the creation of the workspace instance in your account
+- Event `schematics.instance.create` to report the creation of the workspace instance in your account
-- Event with action `schematics.instance.update` to report updates to the workspace properties
+- Event `schematics.instance.update` to report updates to the workspace properties

 You can search by `target.id` to identify all events that report actions on a workspace.
 For example, you can use a query such as, `crn:v1:bluemix:public:schematics:eu-de:a/xxxxxx:xxxxxxx:workspace:eu-de.workspace.observability-workspace.xxxxxxxx`.